Restriction in Eating Disorder Recovery and How it can Manifest

 Delaying eating

-Weighing or measuring food to certain amounts
+Weighing or measuring food to specific amounts

 Calorie or other number checking

-Not buying the foods in the shop that you really deep down want so you don't have them at home!
+Not buying the foods in the shop that you really deep down want so you don't have them at home

-You need to fill your cupboards at home with all the least restrictive options you can find so that you don’t have the ‘I don’t have any’ excuse not to eat without that restriction creeping in!
+When out shopping, you might subconsciously avoid buying non-restrictive foods because the eating disordered side is saying, if you don’t have it at home, then you won’t be able to eat it.
+You need to fill your cupboards at home with all the least restrictive options you can find so that you don’t have the, ‘I don’t have any’, excuse not to eat without the usual restriction creeping in.

-Special diet restrcitions
+Special diet restrictions

-If you need a special diet for medical or other non ED reasons then you know what is true for you.
+If you need a special diet for medical or other non-ED reasons then you know what is true for you.
 In this point though, I am referring to people choosing a special diet, such as avoiding meat, animal products, wheat, dairy or other things, not because of a true (and I mean true) medical need to avoid them and not because of real ethical beliefs either but because the illness has persuaded them to use these reasons over the years as a way to restrict.

 The little things where you are eating so much more food but there are still small ways in which you restrict...